Cross-domain Fiber Cluster Shape Analysis for Language Performance Cognitive Score Prediction: EXPERIMENTS RESULTS

 \section{EXPERIMENTS \& RESULTS}

-First we conduct experiments to perform subject-specific language score prediction based on individual features.
+First, we conduct experiments to perform subject-specific language score prediction based on individual features.
 We compare the performance of a state-of-the-art 1DCNNN model \cite{Liu2023-tc} and a baseline transformer model, when trained on an individual microstructure, connectivity, or shape feature.
 Next, we fuse each feature with a selected helper shape feature and apply the SFFormer model.
 The helper shape feature is selected as the best-performing shape feature when using the baseline transformer model.
-We select diameter as the helper shape feature (highlighted in gray) for TPVT score prediction and irregularity as the helper shape feature (highlighted in gray) for TORRT score prediction.
+We select diameter as the helper shape feature for TPVT score prediction and irregularity as the helper shape feature for TORRT score prediction.